 Pachyphytum is a genus of slow-growing succulents in the family Crassulaceae native to Mexico.
-They grow in shrub-forming or stemless rosettes eventually form clumps.
+They are shrub-forming or stemless rosettes, eventually forming clumps.
 Leaves are plump and juicy and may have a powdery coating called farina.
 They range in color from green to lovely orange and even purple.
 Flowers are bell-shaped, usually greenish-white and deep red, and grow on long spikey inflorescences.
 They appear in spring and summer.
 The rosettes will not die after flowering.

 The generic name "Pachyphytum" comes from the Greek meaning "thick leaves."